Field Mapper Configuration

 In this documentation, we'll explain how to configure a field mapper.

 How does it work?

-The field mapper lets you handle both the updates and inserts in the integration.
+The field mapper lets you handle the updates and inserts in the integration.
 It first retrieves the data from the integration through an HTTP Get call.
 An update request is executed for the existing data on the integration service, but if the data doesn't exist, the insert command is executed.